smartmeio/arancino-library/README.md

 #### from Arduino Library Manager
 Open the Arduino IDE and go to *Sketch* → *Include Library* → *Manage Libraries*, the Arduino Library Manager window will be shown.
 Using the text box, type _Arancino_; finally selecte the Arancino Library item within the result list and click install.
 Be sure to select the latest version available.

+*Important Note:*
+> Arancino Library use [FreeRTOS_SAMD21 Arduino library](https://github.com/BriscoeTech/Arduino-FreeRTOS-SAMD21) for samd21 when runs on Atmel samd21 uC (all Arancino Boards have Atmel samd21, please download Arduino platform package index for Arancino Boards [here](https://git.smartme.io/smartme.io/arancino/arduino/smartmeio-package-index/raw/master/package_smartmeio_index.json) ).
+FreeRTOS Library needs some extra flags when compile sketches, so when use Aracino boards whithin Arancino Library please pay attention and select _Yes_ from _Menu -> Tools -> Using Arancino Library?:_ in Arduino IDE.
+Consequently select _No_ when you are not using Arancino Library.

+*Note:*
+> Arancino Library has one dependency: [FreeRTOS_SAMD21 Arduino library](https://github.com/BriscoeTech/Arduino-FreeRTOS-SAMD21) by BriscoeTech.
+Please download it from Arduino Library Manager.

 ## Data structures
 ### ArancinoPacket